sowmyaanand5/Shopping-Mart-Power-BI-Project/README.md

   ## Conclusion

-This Shopping Mart Sales Dashboard provides valuable insights into sales trends, product performance, and customer contributions.
+This Shopping Mart Sales Dashboard provides valuable insights into sales trends, product performance and customer contributions.
 The data reveals profitable categories and highlights sub-categories.
 Regional and geographic analyses identify high-sales areas, enabling targeted marketing and inventory strategies.
 With interactive filters and detailed visualizations, it enables businesses to optimize marketing strategies, enhance customer engagement and drive sustainable growth.